Aquarius

 Abstract:

-The Aquarius RGB to HDMI Adapter Board will be an after-market upgrade to the stock Aquarius that replaces the original RF modulator with a high quality, high resolution output solution.
-For now, there is no AUDIO output via HDMI, so a separate HDMI Audio Inserter must be used OR a standalone pair of desktop speakers.
+I developed the Aquarius RGB to HDMI Adapter Board as an aftermarket upgrade to the stock Aquarius to replace the original RF modulator with a high quality, high resolution output solution.
+There is no AUDIO output via HDMI, so a separate HDMI Audio Inserter must be used OR a standalone pair of desktop speakers.

 Background